Neil's truly unique story and deep insight make him a highly desired public speaker.

 Neil’s journey and passion in mental health & well-being stems from his own profound experience of instigating a suicide intervention on London Waterloo bridge after witnessing a stranger attempting to take their own life in 2008.

-Neil’s calling began in the fitness industry in 2007, he began his career as a personal trainer, wanting people to improve both their health and their own confidence in themselves
+Neil’s calling as a personal trainer in the fitness industry began in 2007 and spanned until 2016, he relished in helping people to improve both their health and their own confidence in themselves.

 A suicide intervention